karlicoss/assertj-generator-android/README.md

 [![Build Status](https://travis-ci.org/karlicoss/assertj-generator-android.svg?branch=master)](https://travis-ci.org/karlicoss/assertj-generator-android-demo)

-Demo for [assertj generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html) support in Gradle Android plugin.

-This plugin enables seamless interaction of assertions generator with your project.
+This plugin uses [AssertJ generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html) to generate assertions specific to your classes.
 No need to run it manually and commit assertions boilerplate in your repository!

+For examples of generated assertions boilerplate, see the [generator page](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html).

 # Configuring